Devinz-craft/-Regional_Sales_Analysis./README.md

 ### Objectives

--The analysis addresses the following key questions:
+- The analysis addresses the following key questions:

--What is the impact of discounts on sales and profit?
+- What is the impact of discounts on sales and profit?

--What are the total sales and profit trends over time (monthly, quarterly, yearly)?
+- What are the total sales and profit trends over time (monthly, quarterly, yearly)?

--Which product categories and sub-categories generate the most revenue and profit?
+- Which product categories and sub-categories generate the most revenue and profit?

--Which product categories or sub-categories should be prioritized for marketing and inventory restocking?
+- Which product categories or sub-categories should be prioritized for marketing and inventory restocking?

--Who are the top customers based on total sales and profit contribution?
+- Who are the top customers based on total sales and profit contribution?

--Which regions or cities have the highest and lowest sales performance?
+- Which regions or cities have the highest and lowest sales performance?

--Which customer segments are the most profitable?
+- Which customer segments are the most profitable?

--Which products are the best-sellers and worst-sellers?
+- Which products are the best-sellers and worst-sellers?

--Which products have the highest return in terms of profit margin?
+- Which products have the highest return in terms of profit margin?

 ### Data Transformation